litmuschaos/litmusctl/Usage.md

-# Usage: Litmusctl
+# Usage: Litmusctl v0.3.0
+> Notes:
-> Note: For litmusctl v0.3.0 or latest
+> * For litmusctl v0.3.0 or latest
+> * Compatible with Litmus 2.0.0-Beta9 or latest

 ### litmusctl Syntax
 `litmusctl` has a syntax to use as follows: